-- Verification and eligibility of Patient: Staff needs to check whether or not patient is insured and covered for DME services and what kind of DME services they are eligible for.
+- Verification and eligibility of Patient: Staff needs to check whether or not the patient is insured and covered for DME services and what kind of DME services they are eligible for.
 No claims should be processed without rechecking this information.
-Even back checking of spellings of names, an information box checked wrongly, etc can lead to denial of the claim
+Even backchecking of spellings of names, an information box checked wrongly, etc can lead to denial of the claim

-- Documentation: Appropriate documentation on file to support medical necessity for the DME product prescribed is very important not just for the coders and billers but also later if claim is rejected and /or during auditing, to justify the claim.
-For example a KX modifier is known to indicate that the provider has written the order and used to order the equipment/drugs/supplies needed to treat the patient.
-It is very vital that the order be kept on file by the supplier and made available to the carrier on request.
+- Documentation: Appropriate documentation on file to support medical necessity for the DME product prescribed is very important not just for the coders and billers but also later if the claim is rejected and /or during auditing, to justify the claim.
+For example, an XK modifier is known to indicate that the provider has written the order and used to order the equipment/drugs/supplies needed to treat the patient.
+It is very vital that the order is kept on file by the supplier and made available to the carrier on request.
 This order needs to have the following: indicate the diagnosis/reason for the equipment/medication, the proper date, and the provider’s signature- without these the DME billing claim can be rejected/denied.

 - Process & workflow: It is of utmost importance that you analyze and audit the internal processes and workflows.
 Streamlining these with stringent checks at critical points will help bring out the loopholes and problems.
 For example, besides a standard chart that is employed by coders, codes need to be updated and checked against new regulations and insurance policy providers.